Sunday, July 31, 2011

 I asked Riley if her daddy dropped her off at places a lot.
 She said that he did.
 At gymnastics and Toys 'R Us.

-I was ASTOUNDED!
+I was astounded!

 Doesn't this "father" ever watch the news?
 Doesn't he know that children are getting abducted and murdered, the Casey Anthony case aside, in what seems like a peak hunting season for sexual predators?